mu-ni/memo/bq/14principles.md

 - Who was your most difficult customer? no. data scientist and delivery team
-  S - append data to DB one by one and continuously, hard to understand initially T - clarity requirements before starting
+  S - input map with many useless keys, hard to understand initially T - clarity requirements before starting
   A - I've been to customers' office several times, DT based in there
       try to understand real customers' requirements